FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Seaton, Seton, Sayton and others.

-Another 377 words (27 lines of text) are included under the topic Early Seetin Notables in all our PDF Extended History products.
+Another 146 words (10 lines of text) are included under the topic Early Seetin Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Seetin family moved to Ireland, but this topic is not covered in this excerpt.
-Another 87 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 87 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: